OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/Domestic Payments.md

 | Initiation |1..1 |OBWriteDomestic2/Data/Initiation |The Initiation payload is sent by the initiating party to the ASPSP.
 It is used to request movement of funds from the debtor account to a creditor for a single domestic payment. |OBDomestic2 | | |
 | Risk |1..1 |OBWriteDomestic2/Risk |The Risk section is sent by the initiating party to the ASPSP.
 It is used to specify additional details for risk scoring for Payments. |OBRisk1 | | |

- ## Domestic Payment - Response
+### Domestic Payment - Response

- The&nbsp;OBWriteDomesticResponse3 object will be used for a response to a call to:
+ The OBWriteDomesticResponse3 object will be used for a response to a call to:

  * POST /domestic-payments
  * GET /domestic-payments/{DomesticPaymentId}

- ### UML Diagram
+#### UML Diagram

  ![Domestic Payment Response](images/OBWriteDataDomesticResponse3.png)

- ### Notes
+#### Notes

- The domestic-payment&nbsp;**response**&nbsp;object contains the:
+The domestic-payment **response** object contains the:

 * DomesticPaymentId.
 * ConsentId.
-* CreationDateTime the&nbsp;domestic-payment resource was created.
+* CreationDateTime the domestic-payment resource was created.
-* Status and StatusUpdateDateTime of the&nbsp;domestic-payment resource.
+* Status and StatusUpdateDateTime of the domestic-payment resource.
-* ExpectedExecutionDateTime for the&nbsp;domestic-payment resource.
+* ExpectedExecutionDateTime for the domestic-payment resource.
-* ExpectedSettlementDateTime for the&nbsp;domestic-payment resource.
+* ExpectedSettlementDateTime for the domestic-payment resource.
 * Charges array for the breakdown of applicable ASPSP charges.
 * The Initiation object from the domestic-payment-consent.
-* The MultiAuthorisation object if the&nbsp;domestic-payment resource requires multiple authorisations.
+* The MultiAuthorisation object if the domestic-payment resource requires multiple authorisations.

-### Data Dictionary
+#### Data Dictionary

 | Name |Occurrence |XPath |EnhancedDefinition |Class |Codes |Pattern |
 | ---- |---------- |----- |------------------ |----- |----- |------- |